-Creation of a snapshot may reduce the I/O performance of a block storage device, generally by less than 10%, resulting in sharp decrease in I/O speed.
-We recommend that you create snapshots during off-peak business hours.
+Creation of a snapshot may temporarily reduce the I/O performance of a block storage device (generally by no more than 10%), resulting in an instantaneous decrease in the I/O speed.
+In this case, we recommend that you create snapshots during off-peak hours.